After a diagnosis of ovarian cancer

 Chemotherapy uses a combination of drugs to help attack cancer cells and slow or stop their growth.
 Most women will be offered chemotherapy as part of their treatment, as it reduces the risk of the cancer returning.

 Chemotherapy for ovarian cancer is usually given through a drip into a vein in your arm.
 Your gynaecological oncologist or medical oncologist will explain which chemotherapy drugs are recommended for your cancer.
 Their side-effects, how long you may need to take the chemotherapy drugs and where you can have chemotherapy will also be explained to you.

-Radiation therapy uses X-rays to destroy cancer cells.
+Radiation therapy (radiotherapy) uses x-rays to destroy cancer cells.